OpenPrinting/cups/SECURITY.md

 > *Note:* An embargo starts a flurry of activity.
 Hundreds of developers
 > supporting every Linux distribution, the various BSD flavors, macOS, and
 > ChromeOS queue up security updates for their respective OS releases on the
 > embargo date.
-OpenPrinting wants to limit the embargo process to high
+OpenPrinting limits the embargo process to high severity
-> severity issues to better manage limited developer resources.
+> issues to better manage limited developer resources.